paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-3-the-future-is-advanced-artefacts.md

 ### Other

-With the CLI now in place we used it to power any other tooling that would help accelerate our development teams
+With the CLI now in place we used it to power any other tooling that would help accelerate our development teams.

 Our core Continuous Integration (CI) platform is [GitHub Actions](https://github.com/features/actions).
 We decided it was worth the effort to create a custom action that automatically downloaded the latest CLI, installed it and performed the required authorisation.
 This meant that teams could drop that action straight into their workflows and it would just work.
 Minimal change, maximum satisfaction.

 Next, we looked at [Jenkins](https://www.jenkins.io/).
-Although were moving away from it, we still have some products that are still using it, therefore we spent a bit of time putting together some example pipelines on how the CLI could be used and included that in our documentation for teams to follow.
+Although we are moving away from it, we still have some products still using it, therefore we spent a bit of time putting together some example pipelines on how the CLI could be used and included that in our documentation for teams to follow.

 Now we have covered our Continuous Integration (CI) tools, we needed to look at our Continuous Delivery (CD) ones.

 [Harness](https://harness.io/) is our Continuous Delivery (CD) tool of choice.
-It provides a flexible templating engine, that we were able to utilise to create templates that could be reused across our teams.
+It provides a flexible template engine, that we were able to utilise to create templates that could be reused across our teams.

 ## Next up

-With out new service in place we were ready to get on with the actual migration from Artifactory into Advanced Artefacts.
+With our new Advanced Artefacts service in place, we were ready to get on with the actual migration from Artifactory.

-Next, we’ll walk through how we built our migration tooling, defined our process and then performed the migration.
+Next up, we’ll walk through how we built our migration tooling, defined our process and performed the migration.

 - [Part 4 of 5 - Migration](/blog/how-we-moved-from-artifactory-and-saved-200k/part-4-migration)